SCMGroup6/PHP-Project/README.md

-# PHP-Project
+Watermarking online system
-This is website project
+This project is taken online and been adited for our mini project use.